cguedes/cguedes.github.io/src/pages/about.md

 youtube: false
 ---

 Carlos Guedes is a Dad, Husband and Software Engineer that lives in the europe’s west coast, Portugal.
-With more than 10 year experience in teaching and software development has strong skills in full stack development with extensive knowledge in web technologies.
+With +15 years experience in teaching and software development has strong skills in full stack development with extensive knowledge in web technologies.

 Throughout his career, Carlos has demonstrated a deep understanding of the key concepts and practices involved in software development.
 His expertise in full-stack development is particularly noteworthy, having worked with a wide range of technologies and frameworks.
 In addition to his technical skills, Carlos has strong communication and teaching abilities.
 With 10 years of teaching experience, he has developed a talent for conveying complex ideas and collaborating effectively with both colleagues and clients alike.